Give a real world context to your students’ learning

 alt

-We know that students love digital quizzes, so why not bring the news into the classroom by implementing a weekly, bi-weekly, or monthly news quiz? 👉 Feel free to check out a news quiz example for inspiration.
+We know that students love digital quizzes, so why not bring the news into the classroom by implementing a weekly, bi-weekly, or monthly news quiz? 👉 Feel free to check out a news quiz template for inspiration.
+Encourage your students to open their eyes to what is happening in the world they live in.

 alt